bregman-arie/devops-exercises/README.md

 The primary difference between containers and VMs is that containers allow you to virtualize multiple workloads on the operating system while in the case of VMs the hardware is being virtualized to run multiple machines each with its own OS.
+You can also think about it as containers are for OS-level virtualization while VMs are for hardware virtualization.

-* Containers don't require an entire guest operating system as VMs
+* Containers don't require an entire guest operating system as VMs.
+Containers share the system's kernel as opposed to VMs
 * It usually takes a few seconds to set up a container as opposed to VMs which can take minutes or at least more time than containers as there is an entire OS to boot and initialize as opposed to container where you mainly lunch the app itself
 * Containers are isolated from each other, but not as concretely as virtual machines.
 It is possible for a malicious user to break into the host OS from a container and vice versa.
 </b></details>